 Our main menu on the Boy Scouts is elsewhere.

-The Boy Scouts of America (BSA) discriminates on the basis
+For many decades. the Boy Scouts of America (BSA) discriminated on the basis

 Dickson Boyce, joined with a group of other gays called "The

 Forgotten Scouts."
 Their goal is to disprove the BSA's "claim

 that homosexuals do not exist among its ranks."
 The group hopes

 to prove that "gays have always been an important part of scouting

 in America."
 They hope "to destroy the myth that gay men

 - 1992: Troup 260 of San Jose CA adopted a policy: "We do not

 agree that sexual orientation is immoral.
 Sexual preference is a private issue.

 We don't believe it to be relevant in the selection of adult leaders or in the